The EPC's funding sources in 2015

 Another 32% of the EPC's funding came from membership fees.
 In 2015, the total income from membership fees was €649,245.
 Click here for information about EPC members, fees and benefits.

 The remaining funds came mainly from contributions from a wide range of organizations for its programmes in the form of support for events and publications.
 Click here for information on all the organisations, which made a significant contribution (€ 5,000 or above) to the EPC's budget in this category in 2015.

 Click here for the annual accounts for the last financial year and the auditor's opinion.
 The EPC's auditor is Saskia Luteijn Bedrijfrevisor Burg.
 BVBA.

-The Governing Board (conseil d'administration) is made up of non-executive directors (administrateurs) and is responsible for the overall management of the EPC, although day-to-day management is assigned to the Chief Executive (secrétaire général), who is accountable to the Board for his actions (in line with Belgian law).
+The Governing Board is made up of non-executive directors and is responsible for the overall governance of the EPC, with day-to-day management assigned to the Chief Executive who is accountable to the Board for his actions (in line with Belgian law).
 The Board in turn is accountable to the General Assembly.
 Click here for information on the EPC’s governance arrangements.